mnit-rtmc/iris/docs/fonts.md

 _† Best height_

-In the past, DMS have been used with upper-case only fonts, but with smaller pixel pitch, it is possible to create legible fonts which also include lower-case characters.
-If a message containing lower-case characters is used with an upper-case only font, IRIS will replace those characters with their equivalent.
+Upper-case only fonts are recommended for 66 mm pixel pitch signs, but with smaller pitch, fonts can also include lower-case characters and remain legible.
+If a message containing lower-case characters is used with an upper-case only font, it will be converted to upper-case.

 ## Predefined Fonts